Mastering Vocabulary Word Walls in Secondary ELA

 How can I keep up with word walls?

-Use cardstock with basic frames for words, and keep a stack ready.
+First, use card stock with basic frames for words, and keep a stack ready.
 Ask students to add the words, definitions, pictures, and “manipulations.”
 I use the term “manipulations” to show students how a word has different forms.
-For instance, the word precarious can be precariously (adverb) or precariousness (noun).
+For instance, precarious can be precariously (adverb) or precariousness (noun).

 Comprehension for all learners.

-Possible!
+Yes, we can increase reading comprehension!
 Our content area is dense.
 ELA teachers have different tiers of vocabulary and academic vocabulary.
 No magic PDF or bundle exists.
+We all want better reading comprehension, and research tells us that stronger vocabulary is part of the puzzle.

-Vocabulary word walls in secondary ELA help though.
+Vocabulary word walls in secondary ELA help.
 Once you design a process that works for your classes, the engagement will help multiple learners.

 Where do I find the words?

-For a word wall, literally any words will work.
-I use words from nonfiction texts and literature, but if you have a vocabulary program that you love, you can easily add your own words to a word wall.
+For a word wall, literally any terms will work.
+I use vocabulary from nonfiction texts and literature, but if you have a program that you love, you can easily add your own words to a word wall.

 Another collection of words can come from student generated bookmarks.
-When students find words on their own, they are more invested in learning about the words.
+When students find words on their own, they are more invested in learning about the terms.
+(Again, they have investment in the process.)
 Students can use these graphic organizers or bookmarks with short stories, independent reading, or class novels.
+Simply compile students’ lists, ask them to define the terms, and use the pieces to build a wall.

 When I teach The Great Gatsby, for instance, students and I spend time reflecting on Fitzgerald’s language and questioning his structure.
 Designing the word wall is simply part of the process.
-After we discuss the words, students take a frame and use one of the words.
+After we discuss the words, students take a frame and use one of two with definitions, sentences, and pictures.
+Throughout our reading of the novel, we consult the wall and integrate more pieces to it.
+I like to consider it a visual of our learning.

 What do I do with the word wall?

 We have probably all seen word walls for younger grades.
-Often, the word walls are made of sight words or commonly used words.
+Often, they are made of sight words or commonly used words.
 This prior use is great; students already have used word walls.
 With secondary ELA students, though, of course your interactions will be different.

 Here are some ways to actually utilize the vocabulary word walls in secondary ELA.